openedx-unsupported/edx-analytics-dashboard/docs/en_us/shared/preface.rst

 **PDF**.

-.. note:: If you use the Safari browser, be aware that it does not support the search feature for `edX documentation`_.
+.. note:: If you use the Safari browser, be aware that it does not support the search feature for the HTML versions of the edX guides.
 This is a known limitation.

 ======
 Email